-In such circumstances you may need to consider establishing a local operation of your own.
-From a marketing point of view, this can help to demonstrate local commitment and to improve your service to customers.
-From a tax and legal point of view there are various vehicles which may be more or less efficient.
+Your local requirements in a particular territory may become more complex than could appropriately be handled by an agent, distributor or other collaborator and so you might want to consider establishing a local operation of your own.
+From a marketing point of view, it can help demonstrate local commitment and to improve service to customers.
+From a tax and legal viewpoint there are various vehicles which may be more or less efficient.

-restricting inter-company pricing of materials supplied to a subsidiary;
+- restricting inter-company pricing of materials supplied to a subsidiary;

-corporate and employee taxation;
+- corporate and employee taxation;

-employee protection legislation;
+- employee protection legislation;

-social security legislation;
+- social security legislation;

-and whether there are particular minimum capital requirements.
+- whether there are particular minimum capital requirements.